 Movies very rarely combine feelings and existential angst as exquisitely as this.
 More than once, I found myself pondering, as I have done much before this film came along, what makes us different from a fantastic work of artificial intelligence.
 Are we more holistically intelligent, or more stupid, flawed and charming, or all of these?
 "Her" treads with a refreshingly light touch while losing none of its depth, and it throws in disarmingly amusing and technologically revelatory scenes like the verbal tussle between a video game pixie and Samantha.

 The colour light red liberally shades the palate of Her.
 In the potentially cold modernist world we are shown (in which other film have you heard a broadcaster's voice talking about an India-China deal?), Theo is shown to move amongst pools of roseate warmth that gently inflame his universe.
 Joaquim Phoenix seems all set to aspire for being cinema's patron saint of young male martyred lovers.
-In the resolutely analogue "Two Lovers" - a romantic imbroglio I could not find fault with - his character, split between two women, elicits all the sympathy and here again he becomes the man whom we care for despite his limitations.
-Admittedly he is a commitment-phobic metrosexual who just cannot decide how much of himself he is willing to invest in a woman, but there is a world-weary vulnerability, a funny and sensitive side to him that makes women comfortable in his presence, He is touchingly terrific in the scene with the sexual surrogate, and the screenplay takes him to wonderful places like a hill-top scene with its one-of-a-kind outing with respective partners that is strangely hilarious in the revelations it triggers.
+In the resolutely analogue "Two Lovers" - a romantic imbroglio of acute sensitivity - his character, split between two women, elicits every sympathy and here again, he becomes the man whom we care for despite his limitations.
+Admittedly, he is a commitment-phobic metrosexual who just cannot decide how much of himself he is willing to invest in a woman, but there is a world-weary vulnerability, a funny and sensitive side to him that makes women comfortable in his presence.
+He is touchingly terrific in the scene with the sexual surrogate, and the screenplay takes him to wonderful places like a hill-top scene, with its one-of-a-kind outing with respective partners that is strangely hilarious in the revelations it triggers.

-Spike Jonze is a highly cerebral film-maker - in complexity of plot and theme his films surpass the work of most directors.
-His mind and ouevre are all the more remarkable considering that he is also does music video direction -which is usually associated with realms removed from intellectuality.
-His works exist at the gloriously challenging intersection of cinema and philosophy: because my Guru Roger Ebert was impressed by this director's two works: "Being John Malkovich" and 'Adaptation" - I saw both during my early years of serious cinema watching and was bamboozled by them, having difficulty connecting to these intricate shifting stories.
-And it's no wonder that Jonze collaborates with tertiary minds like those of Charlie Kauffman -the writer of those films.
+Spike Jonze is a highly cerebral film-maker - in complexity of plot and theme his films browbeat the work of most directors.
+His mind and ouevre are all the more remarkable considering that he is also does music video direction - which is usually associated with realms removed from intellectuality.
+His works exist at the gloriously challenging intersection of cinema and philosophy : because my Guru Roger Ebert was impressed by this director's two works - "Being John Malkovich" and 'Adaptation" - I saw both during my early years of serious cinema watching and was bamboozled by them, having difficulty connecting to these intricate shifting stories.
+And it's no wonder that Jonze collaborates with tertiary minds like those of Charlie Kauffman - the writer of those films.

 Hindu philosophy has calmly championed the incorporeal above all else.
 The physical world is treacherous and should be "given its due, and no more" (ref: Sri Yukteshwar G.) By ascending completely and exclusively to the realms of the mind, the heart's needs coalesce into this avenue and we become ready for whatever greater conquests await us.
 I feel Theodore, without doing it consciously, makes the early stages of this climb in the movie.
-He is excited by thoughts of sex early on, but by the time Samantha has consolidated her hold, he is shown not pining for kissing, fondling,penetrating or masturbating.
+He is excited by thoughts of sex early on, but by the time Samantha has consolidated her hold, he no longer seems desirous of physical love-making.
 He is happy to have this virtual presence as his complete romantic partner, without any physical form.
 Eventually, beyond the timeline of this movie, a time may come when he may learn to altogether dispense with the need for a romantic partner.
-Critics like Raja Sen have caught on to the catch-phrase: I Love "Her" and I'm no exception to professing this noble sentiment.
-Larry Ellison is the Head of Oracle, and his daughter and producer Megan Ellison is proving to be one of cinema's oracles.
+Critics like Raja Sen have caught on to the catch-phrase - I Love "Her" and I'm no exception to professing this noble sentiment.
+Larry Ellison is the Head of Oracle, and his daughter and film producer Megan Ellison is doing her best to become one of cinema's oracles.

 UPNWORLD welcomes your comments.